On the formal affine Hecke algebra: Introduction

-For the formal affine Hecke algebra $\HF$, the quadratic relations and the braid type relations between the generators were constructed, but the latter ones come with some auxiliary coefficients.
-As a result, the coefficient ring of $\HF$ is certain modified version of the formal group algebra.
-The goal of this paper is to study these coefficients and to remove this modification.
-More precisely, we show in Theorem \ref{thm:mainhecke} that for each $w\in W$, we fix a reduced sequence $I_w$ of $w$, then the formal affine Hecke algebra is a free over the basis $\{T_{I_w}\}_{w\in W}$ as a module over the formal group algebra.
+For the formal affine Hecke algebra $\HF$, the quadratic relations and the braid type relations between the generators were constructed, but the latter ones come with some mysterious auxiliary coefficients.
+As a result, the coefficient ring of $\HF$ is certain enlarged version of the formal group algebra.
+The goal of this paper is to study these coefficients and to show that this enlargement is not necessary.
+More precisely, we show in Theorem \ref{thm:mainhecke} that for each $w\in W$, we fix a reduced sequence $I_w$ of $w$, then the formal affine Hecke algebra is free with basis $\{T_{I_w}\}_{w\in W}$ as a module over the formal group algebra (with the $\kappa_\al$'s inverted, see the theorem for precise statement).
 We also show in Theorem \ref{thm:action} that it could be identified as the endomorphism subring of the formal group algebra generated by the formal group algebra and the Demazure--Lusztig type operators.
 Moreover, in Corollary \ref{cor:center}, we provide a description of the center of $\HF$.
+These results provide a solid foundation for the formal affine Hecke algebra.

 The second part of this paper considers formal affine Hecke algebra of some specific types of formal group laws.
 For a (one-dimensional commutative) formal group law